HughP/dnj-corpus/README.md

 The use of normal text editors with the standard characters for the glyphs representing tone result in line and word breaks which are unexpected for Eastern Dan readers and Writers.
 The solution for the orthography version 3 is to use 'MODIFIER LETTER' equivalent characters for tone marks, instead of standard characters found in many of the global languages using Latin scripts for these glyphs.

 ###### Based on rules presented in 1994
 Word break rules are not discussed.
 But reading is taught with single words bounded by spaces.
 This occurs at the sentence level too.
 One may assume that tone marks should never separate from the rest of their word.
 It would just be weird to insert a hyphen into a word that uses a hyphen as a letter.
+So presumably hyphenation is not allowed in this orthography either.

 ###### Based on the corpus
 Various kinds of _special_ characters are used in the corpus as it was originally delivered, to prevent word breaks in undesired places.
 Sometimes 〈 〉 U+00A0 'NO-BREAK SPACE' and sometimes 〈‑〉  U+2011 'NON-BREAKING HYPHEN' was used to control line and word breaking behavior.